The 2017 Teacher Awards Application Information

-On May 2nd, 2016, at the Richmond Bar Association’s Annual Law Day Luncheon, The John Marshall Foundation will present one high school and one middle school teacher each with a $2500.00 cash prize and a certificate.
+On May 1st, 2017, at the Richmond Bar Association’s Annual Law Day Luncheon, The John Marshall Foundation will present one high school and one middle school teacher each with a $2500.00 cash prize and a certificate.
 These awards — given each year since 1989 — represent excellence in teaching the Constitution both inside and outside the classroom.
-The John Marshall Foundation is most grateful to the Hunton & Williams Law Firm for its support in sponsoring the high school award, and also for assisting the Foundation in advertising the award information to public and private secondary schools throughout Virginia, and for its assistance in collecting and judging the applications.
+The John Marshall Foundation is most grateful to Hunton & Williams and to Kaplan, Voekler, Cunningham and Frank Law Firms for their support in sponsoring the Teacher Awards, and also for assisting the Foundation in advertising the award information to public and private secondary schools throughout Virginia, and for their help in collecting and judging the applications.

 Eligibility and Criteria

-A $2,500 award will be presented to the middle school winner and to the high school winner.
+A $2,500 award will be presented to one middle school winner and to one high school winner.

-Nominations must be postmarked by Friday, March 25, 2016.
-Awards will be presented on May 2, 2016 during a special ceremony at the Richmond Bar Association’s Law Day Luncheon.
+Applications must be postmarked by Friday, March 24, 2017 Awards will be presented on May 1, 2017 during a special ceremony at the Richmond Bar Association’s Law Day Luncheon.

-Nominations may be made either by self-nomination or by a nominator.
-A nomination package consists of a completed nomination form, with the two required letters and a personal statement described below.
-An additional third letter from a former student or parent of a former student is strongly encouraged.
-The letters should be short (one to two single-spaced typed pages each, 12 pt. font, with no attachments or enclosures), and should provide concrete examples rather than generalized endorsements.
+An application package consists of (1) a completed application form, along with (2) one required letter from a supervisor, department chair, or principal, and (3) a personal statement (limit 300 words).
+The personal statement from the applicant should relate to his/her teaching of John Marshall and his legacy.
+The letter from a supervisor, department chair or principal should be short (one to two single-spaced typed pages each, 12 pt. font, with no attachments or enclosures), and should provide concrete examples rather than generalized endorsements.

 The Personal Statement

-All nominees (whether self-nominated or nominated by a third party) must submit a personal statement that relates his or her teaching to John Marshall and his legacy.
+All applicants must submit a personal statement (limit 300 words) that relates his or her teaching of John Marshall and his legacy.

 - This letter should include specific examples of the nominee’s knowledge of and enthusiasm for the Constitution, as evidenced by activities inside and outside of the classroom, along with information on the nominee’s methodology, ability, and success in communicating knowledge and enthusiasm for the United States Constitution to students.